kubevela/kubevela.github.io/docs/getting-started/introduction.md

 Though the biggest difference lies in **flexibility**.

-KubeVela does not introduce any restriction.
-As a plus, even its deployment workflow and full feature set are implemented as LEGO-sytle CUE modules and can be extended at any time when your needs grow.
+KubeVela is fully programmable.
+Its deployment workflow steps and even full feature set are all LEGO-sytle CUE modules and can be added/removed/re-programmed in-place when your needs change.
 Comparing to this mechanism, traditional PaaS systems are highly restricted, i.e. they have to enforce constraints in the type of supported applications and capabilities, and as application needs grows, you always outgrow the capabilities of the PaaS system - this will never happen in KubeVela platform.

 ### KubeVela vs. Serverless